 Bad Grammar*: This is a big one.
 Those who know me know that this is the surest and most reliable way to torment me, and many enjoy wielding it simply for this reason.
 This doesn’t typically end well for them.
 I don’t tolerate misspelling and will boycott without hesitation any business, product, or person who abuses apostrophes (please note: there is no apostrophe in “apostrophes”) or who cannot get a handle on basic homophones (like there, their, they’re).
 Mind you, I am not opposed to lazy letter-formatting or conversationally appropriate missteps – I mean, you obviously sound like a bigger tool saying things like “There are things up with which I simply will not put” than you would if you just rolled with that floating preposition.
-The trick is knowing the difference. *Disclaimer: I am not an teacher (anymore) and I am not perfect.
-I do not profess to know every last Rule Of Grammar (anymore).
+The trick is knowing the difference. *Disclaimer: I am not a teacher and I am not perfect.
+I do not profess to know every last Rule Of Grammar.
 I’m just talking about a basic grasp of your Mother Tongue, folks.
 Let’s move on.
 This is exhausting.

 Skinny man-jeans: Not OK, not ever, not on anyone.
 Not even you.
 The word “garlicky:” I realize this is irrational.
 I don’t care.
 Ironic facial hair (most especially the soul-patch): If you are not Apollo Ohno, please, for the love of Spandex and Bandanas, don’t try it.
 (If you ARE Apollo Ohno, call me. *makes finger telephone and winks, slyly*) Judgy Hipsters: Yes, dude.
 I forgot my re-usable hemp sack.
 But I’m pretty sure those edgy non-prescription spectacles of yours will be sitting in the landfill longer than this plastic grocery bag for which I just had to prostrate myself.
 So bite me, bro.
 The United Parcel Service: this is a doozy, and will likely end up the subject of its very own rant one day.
 So I won’t spoil the fun now – suffice it to say, Oh.
 Em.
 Eff.
 Gee.
 The expression “Bucket List” obviously enrages me (along with its newer, even vaguer replacement in Motivational Speaker circles, “Leap List”): Someone, please, just make it stop.
 Anyone who is not a ship’s captain or ferryman who freely refers to their “wheelhouse” will clearly be judged and scorned in great dramatic fashion.
 Just so you know.